 Be collaborative and share things easily.
 Collaboration is a big component at Pepperdata.
 There are skills you can learn, and everybody will help you with the learning process.
 However, your disposition has to be right.
 This goes for communication, too.
 If you have a question, even if it sounds dumb to you, the best thing to do is ask it right away.
 That's very important, especially when you're new.

 The views expressed on this blog are those of the author and do not necessarily reflect the views of Pepperdata.
-Any solutions offered by the author are environment-specific and not part of the commercial solutions or support offered by Pepperdata.
+Any solutions offered by the author are for illustration purposes only and are not part of the commercial solutions or support offered by Pepperdata.